beepnl/BEEP/readme.md

 > CREATE DATABASE bee_data
 > exit
 ```
 :question: This only works for a 1.x version of influx.
-After that the syntax changed.
+After that the syntax changed to:

 ```
 influx user create -n user_influx -p pass_influx -o BEEP